Building an Inclusive TMR: Share Your Experience

 Either way, your perspective is welcome.

-Researchers will review the expressions of interest and get in touch with selected participants to organise a confidential interview (about 45–60 minutes).
-Interviews can take place in-person, by phone, or via Microsoft Teams — whatever works best for you.
+• You can participate in an interview with one of the Griffith Research team.
+If you're interested in an interview, please complete the short Expression of Interest Survey below.
+Researchers will review the expressions of interest and get in touch with selected participants to organise a confidential interview (about 45-60 minutes).
+Interviews can take place in person, by phone, or via Microsoft Teams - whatever works best for you.
+If selected, a Griffith University researcher will contact you to arrange an interview time.

 During the interview, you'll be asked about your experience of working at TMR as a person with disability and/or neurodivergence, and your views on how inclusion could be improved.
 No preparation is required, and you're free to skip any questions you're not comfortable answering.